feature-driven-architecture/spec/README.md

 **Refactoring** - better understand the scope of a change.
 Gain much more confidence in changing a Feature by knowing it won't affect other Features.
 See what Features will be affected when changing a shared abstraction.

-**AB Tests** - enable creating and removing experimental Features.
+**Experiments** - enable creating and removing experimental Features.what

-**Integration tests** - make it easier to write an integration test by clearly understanding what is being integrated.

 ## Non-goals